aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 # What else can we do?

 Lambdas can help us simplify a lot more.
-If the

-This is already a lot of magic, but there are still more simplifications to come...

 If the lambda expression contains exactly one statement, and that statement is either a `return` statement or a void method call, then you can remove both the braces and the `return` keyword (if present).
 Our example now becomes: